runnndmc/JS-CheatSheet/arrays.md

 >unshift(element0, element1)
 >unshift(element0, element1, ... , elementN)

-elementN - The elements to ass to the front of the arr.
+elementN - The elements to add to the front of the arr.

 ---> returns the new length property of the object upon which the method was called.